 Additional benefits of enrollment in the Honors Program at Trinity include:

 The Honors Program is open to students of any major.
-Students may be directly invited into the program by the director.
-Alternatively, students may submit an application to the program (beyond the standard application for admission to Trinity).
+Students may be directly invited into the program by the director, or students may write to the director to request acceptance ([email protected]).
+Any student invited to participate in a Presidential Scholars Weekend is automatically welcomed into the program.
 To enter the program, eligibility requirements are:

 To remain in the program, students must maintain a 3.3 Trinity GPA.
 Honors scholarship students must maintain a 3.5 Trinity GPA.